aws-ia/terraform-elastic-cloud/README.md

    terraform init
    terraform apply
     ```
+## Migration Methods

+- Snapshot and Restore
+- Reindex from Remote Cluster
+- Index data from the original source and age-out old data

 ## Migration Steps
 If `var.local_elasticsearch_url` is provided with a value (e.g., http://127.0.0.1:9200), the quick start will migrate the self-managed Elasticsearch cluster data with the following high-level steps:
 - Creates and registers an Elastic Cloud snapshot repository by using Amazon S3 service